Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 7. The results will look similar to this.
 File name might differ.
 ![img](assets/raw_layer_copy_history_results.png)

 8. Let's verify that the lines that we are monitoring are loaded into the line_item_stg table.
-Copy/paste the below SQL into your worksheet and run it.
+Highlight this in your worksheet and run it.
 ``` sql
 select *
 from dev_webinar_orders_rl_db.tpch.line_item_stg